Honeysuckle HQ

 Social

-New spaces will be delivered that are attractive and accessible so they can be enjoyed by the whole community.
+New spaces will be delivered that are attractive and accessible so that the whole community can enjoy them.
 We are encouraging potential development partners to consider innovative ways to integrate social equity into Honeysuckle HQ.
-This could include elements such as housing diversity, community places, active spaces and more.
+This could include elements such as community places, active spaces and more.

 Environmental